radalin/todoist/readme.md

 * ORM?
 * Make the api key security work
 * Make a new nginx server for frontend?
-* Prepare docker files for production perhaps?
+* Docker multi-stage for production docker files

 # Installation